ngcp-project/ngcp-project.github.io/src/content/docs/gcs/User Interface/State Management/zustand-stores.md

 **#2** is used in a workaround to make Zustand reactive.
 Refer to [A Pitfall of Zustand](#a-pitfall-of-zustand).

 **#3** is for initializing the store.
 - `createTauRPCProxy` is a function that creates a proxy for **TauRPC**, our backend Tauri API library.
-This allows the frontend to easily call backend functions as if they were local functions through a TypeScript API, while abstracting away the **remote procedure call (RPC)** details.
+This allows the frontend to perform **remote procedure calls (RPC)**, which call backend functions as if they were local functions through a TypeScript API.
+This also abstracts away the boilerplate necessary for the frontend-backend communication.
 - `ExampleStruct` is the struct being used to store states in the API.
 Refer to the associated `types.rs` file to figure out which structs to import.

 **#4** is the interface of your store.
 Refer to [Typing](#typing).